AlexanderSlokov/Security-Labs-Submission/Lab1Submission.md

 #### 3. Executing the Payload

-To test the payload, you can use GDB to run the program with the payload and verify that the EIP is correctly overwritten:
+To test the payload, we use GDB to run the program with the payload and verify that the EIP is correctly overwritten:
 ```sh
 gdb ./bof3.out
 (gdb) run < payload